Councillor Shameemah Salie

 We will not be bullied.
 We will not be dictated to.
 And we will not allow political opportunists to create division for their own gain.
 Truth and justice must always prevail.

-LETTER OF CONGRATULATIONS
+LETTERS OF CONGRATULATIONS

 RECEIVED WITH HUMILITY & THANKS FROM THE MUSLIM JUDICIAL COUNCIL